 It is important to review your learning before you take an assessment because assessments are worth 70% of your grade.
 Learning requires practice and completing the questions below will help you practice for the assessment.
 If you do not practice, you may not score well.
 In order to have the opportunity to re-take an assessment, I need to know that you have completed the practice first in order to be successful.
 Therefore, if you think you may wish to re-take an exam on the following Wednesday after school or during your lunch, the review guide must be complete and turned in at the beginning of the period on the day of the test.
 Students may only earn ½ credit back on the points that were missed.

-Important Vocabulary: You do not have to define the wordsto understand them.
+Important Vocabulary: You do not have to define the words, but you do need to understand them.

 crust subduction theory of plate tectonics